Children of Iranian Nobel Peace Prize winner fear they won't see her again

 In a letter smuggled out of prison and published by Swedish broadcaster SVT this week, Mohammadi said she would continue to fight for human rights even if it led to her death.
 But she said she missed her children the most.

-Kiana Rahman, who last saw her mother eight years ago, said: "When it comes to seeing her again, personally I am very pessimistic."
+Kiana Rahmani, who last saw her mother eight years ago, said: "When it comes to seeing her again, personally I am very pessimistic."

 "Maybe I'll see her in 30 or 40 years, but I think I won't see her again," she told a press conference via a translator.
 "But that doesn't matter because my mother will always live on in my heart and with my family."